awsdocs/aws-lambda-developer-guide/doc_source/with-kinesis.md

 + **Concurrent batches per shard** – Process multiple batches from the same shard concurrently\.
 + **Enabled** – Disable the event source to stop processing records\.
 Lambda keeps track of the last record processed and resumes processing from that point when it's reenabled\.

+**Note**
+Kinesis charges for each shard and, for enhanced fan\-out, data read from the stream\.
+For pricing details, see [Amazon Kinesis pricing](https://aws.amazon.com/kinesis/data-streams/pricing)\.

 To manage the event source configuration later, choose the trigger in the designer\.

 ## Event source mapping API<a name="services-kinesis-api"></a>